Prostatectomy (Prostate Surgery)

 - Transurethral resection of the prostate (TURP)

-Before an individual undergoes the procedure, their urologist will discuss the intended route of surgery, and they will decide together on the best method.
-It is always important to find out whether or not the prostatectomy is intended to be nerve-sparing, an approach which ideally preserves erections and sexual function.
+Before a person undergoes the procedure, their urologist will discuss the intended route of surgery, and they will decide together on the best method.
+It is always important to find out whether or not the prostatectomy is intended to be nerve-sparing, an approach which ideally preserves the ability to have an erection, and general sexual function.

 This type of operation is generally performed on people who are affected by prostate cancer.
 It involves removing the prostate gland in its entirety.
-The surgeon may also remove the surrounding tissues, lymph nodes (small pieces of tissue which should filter and clear liquid waste called lymph) and the seminal vesicles.
+If there is a possibility that prostate cancer has advanced to these areas, the surgeon may also remove the surrounding tissues, lymph nodes (small pieces of tissue which should filter and clear liquid waste transported in so called lymph fluid) and the seminal vesicles.

 Nerve-sparing radical prostatectomy